17 Best Bean to Cup Coffee Machines of 2022

 • Brew 2 espresso cups at the same time

-• Creamy, dense, long-lasting milk foam at the wonderful temperature with the automatic LatteCrema System.
+• Creamy, dense, long-lasting milk foam at the ideal temperature with the automatic LatteCrema System.
 Auto clean milk carafe

 • Customise aroma and quantity